About Me

 I didn't always have the skills and the tools and equipment needed to repair and restore motorcycles--these were picked up along the way as I got deeper into projects.

-So, here it is, 40 years later, and I've learned how to rebuild and balance Harley flywheels, lap main bearing races, diagnose and repair electrical problems, bore and hone motorcycle cylinders, rebuild hydraulic front forks, and more.
+So, here it is, 40 years later, and I've learned how to rebuild and balance Harley flywheels, lap main bearing races, diagnose and repair electrical problems, bore and hone motorcycle cylinders, rebuild hydraulic front forks, polish aluminum to a chrome finish, and many other skills...and I continue to learn new things.

-I've fabricated quite a few DIY tools, which helps keep the overall budget down.
+Through trial and error, I've learned to fabricate parts and tools, which always help keep the overall budget down.
 I've also learned how to identify vintage parts, as well as what goes where and what fits what.

 Hopefully my experiences will help other classic bike enthusiasts from a headache or two.